Klipper3d/klipper/docs/G-Codes.md

 should be made using the printer configuration file instead.
 No sanity checks are performed for the given values.

+#### SET_TMC_WAVE
+`SET_TMC_WAVE STEPPER=<name> AMP=<amplitude> FAC=<factor>`:
+This will adjust the linearity correction factor of the TMC driver, as per the implementation in Prusa MK3/S/S+ printers.
+This function updates the microstep look-up table in the TMC drivers (which is by default a sine wave), with a sine wave modified with a power function in order to attempt to address zero crossing point distortion.
+(SET_TMC_WAVE is not only applicable for TMC5160 and TMC2130 drivers.)

 ### [toolhead]

 The toolhead module is automatically loaded.